jezcope/erambler/content/articles/2008/09/introduction-to-slc-20-part-ii.md

 	<li>What students are already doing which can be adopted by the SLC; and</li>
 	<li>What support students are prepared to give to the SLC.</li>
 </ol>
 At the same time, we will be recruiting student volunteers to fulfil roles in the project as they become necessary.
-In particular, weâ€™ll probably need a network of ambassadors to represent the project to the students and the university, most likely on a departmental basis.
+In particular, we'll probably need a network of ambassadors to represent the project to the students and the university, most likely on a departmental basis.
 The existing student course representatives may be a useful starting point.

 There are also several groups of students who will be worth involving, both because they have appropriate insight and expertise, and because they have an interest in the outcome.
 These include:
 <ul>
-	<li>Studentsâ€™ Union</li>
+	<li>Students' Union</li>
 	<li>CILASS Student Ambassador Network</li>
 	<li>PGRC/Progress</li>
 	<li>Departmental societies (particularly Computer Science, Education)</li>
 	<li>Other relevant societies (e.g. Free Software)</li>
 </ul>
 <h1>Likely directions</h1>
-Although we have yet to begin polling the students, weâ€™ve already started coming up with ideas for how to proceed with the project.
+Although we have yet to begin polling the students, we've already started coming up with ideas for how to proceed with the project.
 Here are some of them.
 <h2>Online home for the community</h2>
 This will provide a central point of contact for students; it will be a place to share and discuss tools, processes and ideas for students actively contributing to the project, and a work of reference for many others.
 Discussion forums and a wiki of some description will be required for this.
 Some social networking features may also be useful.
 <h2>Student-led seminars</h2>